-The following options are available (Mi PEx and CMA are held at Cleary University) for professional development.
+The following options are available (CMA is held at Cleary University) for professional development.
 Candidates who successfully complete this training are eligible for continuing educational units (CEUs).
 Schedule and registration information is available from the Web sites provided in each category.